 Can my J-2 dependent work in the United States?

-Yes.
-However, visa regulations 8CFR 214.2 (j)(1)(v)(A) stipulate that your J-2 dependent’s earnings must be used for recreational and cultural activities and those related to travel.
+Visa regulations 8CFR 214.2 (j)(1)(v)(A) stipulate that your J-2 dependent’s earnings must be used for recreational and cultural activities and/or travel expenses.
 In other words, these earnings cannot be used to support you.

 How does my J-2 dependent obtain an Employment Authorization Document (EAD)?